-Australia is committed to providing support for Nepal following the April 2015 earthquake and subsequent aftershock in May 2015.
-Australia's contribution of $16.7 million between 2015 and 2017 for Nepal's long-term recovery (in addition to $11.9 million provided in 2014-15 for the humanitarian response) is providing critical assistance to help people rebuild their lives.
-Support for recovery efforts builds on the existing aid program and is consistent with the priorities identified by the Government of Nepal.
+Australia's contribution of $16.7 million between 2015 and 2017 for Nepal's long-term recovery (in addition to $11.9 million provided in 2014-15 for the humanitarian response) provided critical assistance to help people rebuild their lives following the April 2015 earthquake and subsequent aftershock in May 2015.
+The support for recovery efforts built on the existing aid program and was consistent with the priorities identified by the Government of Nepal.

 Australia's aid program focuses in areas where our experience and expertise can make a difference to the lives of the poorest, particularly women and girls, marginalised communities and people with disabilities.
-Complementing these key objectives is an emphasis on strengthening resilience and making the most of opportunities afforded by the earthquakes, including by 'building back better'.
-Underscoring all investments is support for improved governance and public financial management along, with gender equality.
-The bilateral program is complemented by investments through the regional program in trade, water, energy and connectivity as well as support through global programs for NGO activities and volunteers.
+Underscoring all investments is support for improved governance and public financial management along with gender equality.
+The bilateral program is complemented by investments through the South Asia regional program in trade, water, energy and connectivity as well as support through global programs for NGO activities and volunteers.